jhung-cybersecurity/Portfolio-Activity-5-Linux-Command_File-Permissions/README.md

 ## Objective

-> The goal of this activity is to showcase that I have a general understanding of file permissions in Linux and I am able to utlize my knowledge in relevant real life tasks.
+The goal of this activity is to showcase that I have a general understanding of file permissions in Linux and I am able to utlize my knowledge in relevant real life tasks.

-> Some of the tasks I will be showcasing is:
+Some of the tasks I will be showcasing are:
-> 1. Check file permissions for both hidden & non-hidden files
+1. Check file permissions for both hidden & non-hidden files
-> 2. Read and understand permission strings in Linux
+2. Read and understand permission strings in Linux
-> 3. Change file permissions by removing & adding permissions to `users`, `groups` and `others`
+3. Change file permissions by removing & adding permissions to `users`, `groups` and `others`
-> 4. Change directory permissions
+4. Change directory permissions